 While John Lewis is clearly working hard to improve its in-store and online shopping experience, it’s dipping its toes into new revenue streams too.

-It’s reportedly exploring the potential to open garden centres on top of the credit card and insurance products it already offers.
+John Lewis made headlines in August by announcing the launch of three new ethical financial products.
+It’s also reportedly exploring the potential to open garden centres on top of the credit card and insurance products it already offers.

 The retailer is considering creating 10,000 homes for rent over the next decade, with 7,000 due to be built on sites in its existing property portfolio.
 We asked a spokesperson whether this would be in space currently occupied by stores or offices, but they declined to comment.